bridgetownrb/tailwindcss-automation/README.md

 ## Future Compatibility Message

 The Tailwind automation used to be a configuration option bundled with Bridgetown, but it has since been extracted to this community-maintained repository.
-I ([@jaredcwhite](https://github.com/jaredcwhite)) do not use or endorse Tailwind, but I'm happy to accept PRs to keep the automation working in case future version of Tailwind breaks the script in some way.
+I ([@jaredcwhite](https://github.com/jaredcwhite)) do not use or endorse Tailwind, but I'm happy to accept PRs to keep the automation working in case a future version of Tailwind breaks the script in some way.
 Thanks!